-Primary and secondary briefing areas, although not specifically required according to the permit will be designated at each drilling site.
-The primary briefing area will be the area upwind of the borehole.
+Primary and secondary briefing areas, although not specifically required according to the permit, will be designated at each drilling site.
+The primary briefing area will be the area upwind of the borehole based on prevailing wind characteristics.
 In case of unanticipated wind direction, a secondary briefing area will be established depending on prevailing conditions during drilling operations.
 Wind direction indicators will be visible from all normal workstations within the drilling site and will be installed to help facilitate the designation of the primary and secondary briefing areas.
 The safety equipment as defined in R324.1102 (d), or other required safety equipment will be stored on site.

 The site will require warning signs that have the word "danger" or "caution" followed by "poison gas" and visible construction fencing to restrict access of nonessential personnel.
+The warning signs displayed will consist of English, Spanish, and Arabic languages.
 Street closure or traffic control may also be required depending on the location of the borehole and the concentrations of H2S gas that are encountered.

-Before the start of the job, all jobsite personnel may be required to complete a physical, have a fit test for the self-contained, pressure-demand breathing apparatus (SCBA), be orientated with all elements of this contingency plan, H2S awareness, escape routes, alarm signals used, means of reporting emergencies, and emergency assembly areas.
+Before the start of the job, all jobsite personnel may be required to complete a physical and have a fit test for the self-contained, pressure-demand breathing apparatus (SCBA), and be orientated with all elements of this contingency plan, H2S awareness, escape routes, alarm signals used, means of reporting emergencies, and emergency assembly areas.